andrematiello/jornada_workshop01/EN-README.md

 This project primarily focuses on the standardized construction of project structure and documentation, as a secondary aspect, **with less concern for ETL sophistication**, it presents a business problem and the challenge of improving the process by implementing a modular ETL pipeline in Python, divided into three main stages:

-- **Extract**: reading and concatenating multiple Excel files.
+- Extract: reading and concatenating multiple Excel files.
-- **Transform**: data cleaning and normalization, export to Parquet.
+- Transform: data cleaning and normalization, export to Parquet.
-- **Load**: reading Parquet and final export to Excel.
+- Load: reading Parquet and final export to Excel.

 Strict attention has been paid to project structure and documentation.
 After each stage, the pipeline performs unit tests with `pytest`.
-At the end, it performs an **integration test** that validates the global success! 🚀
+At the end, it performs an integration test that validates the global success! 🚀

 All events are logged in a file automatically generated in the `docs/` folder.
 The file records all pipeline stages and unit test results, with the following naming format: